rjmchi/astrology/README.md

 # astrology
-php code for astrological calculation
+PHP code for astrological calculation.

+This code is derived from "Manual of Computer Programming for Astrologers" by Michael Erlewine.